 Spending.
 It’s a lot harder to overspend with a debit card, because once you’ve spent what’s in your account, that’s it — there’s nothing left.
 Spending any more would overdraw your account and probably hit you with a hefty fee.

 Bank Perks.
 Since your debit card is linked to your bank account, it might play more nicely with any other accounts you have there.
-For example, transfering money between accounts is probably pretty quick and easy.
-And then there are programs like Ellevest’s Roundup — every time you make a purchase, the spare change can go from your Ellevest Spend account to your Ellevest Save account automatically.
+For example, transferring money between accounts is probably pretty quick and easy.
+Also look for programs that let you round up the spare change from your purchases into your savings account.

 Lower (or no) fees.
 See above — this one’s worth repeating.